 Procurement and sales teams tend to have a negative view of each other.
 Salespeople view procurement as the people who take their deals, shave 20% off the top, and subsequently cause them to lose deals.
-John Barrows, my guest on a recent episode of Negotiations Ninja, and I discuss ways to decrease the tension between these two teams.
+John Barrows, my guest on a recent episode of Negotiations Ninja, and I discuss ways to decrease the tension between procurement and sales.

 Engage with procurement as early as possible

 Instead of waiting until the end of the sales process, find a way to get procurement involved early.
 John points out that some prospects bring up an NDA immediately before you even come into their offices.
 He notes that this gives him a clue that they are contract-reliant and that their procurement team is detailed.

 So as he’s beginning the process with them, it gives him the opening to ask “What does the procurement process look like?
 When do they need to get involved with this?”.
 It’s a great way to open the door and get them engaged in the process immediately.
 If you’re able to do this, procurement can end up being your biggest champion.

 Conflict happens when procurement comes into the process at the very end and pushes for a better price, unaware of what’s happened throughout the sales process.
 Sales reps get pissed because they negotiate, agree, and then get kicked over to someone else who they think “doesn’t understand the value” of the process.

 Salespeople are also afraid to get procurement involved because they’re afraid of rejection.
 They’ve put in an immense amount of work to get to the point they’re at.
 They know they’re providing a solution that can make a difference.
 They feel that procurement knows they’re vulnerable and will take advantage of that.

 Another way to decrease tension and foster better relationships is to change the way you communicate.
 Often, procurement responds to a proposal and request changes over an email.
 This is likely because the procurement person is being lazy.
 They believe that they can be more efficient via email and use it as a default during negotiations.
 But email is one of the most impersonal modes of communication.